Strauaar/JSGame/README.md

 ## Wireframes
 The app will be a single screen which will take up the size of the window.
 The user will be introduced to the game with a splash title and tutorial options.

 The main game layout is shown below.

 ![Main-page-image](https://github.com/Strauaar/JSGame/blob/master/wireframes/main.png)

+## Architecture and Technologies
++ Vanilla Javascript
++ `HTML 5 Canvas` for rendering
++ `Webpack` for bundling

+The main components will be divided in a way as seen above in the overview section.

+## Implementation Timeline
+<strong>Day 1</strong>: Setup game files and have objects render with their various properties setup.

+<strong>Day 2</strong>: Ensure game physics works and is implemented correctly and bug free.
+Start on power-up implementation.

+<strong>Day 3</strong>: Finish power-up implementation and ensure playability.
+Start styling.

+<strong>Day 4</strong>: Finish styling and implement title splash page and tutorials.

+## Bonuses Features
++ Add sound effects
++ Add game save option
++ Allow user to adjust parameters of the game